Hod152/enigma/README.md

 ## TODO:

  - Add comments
- - Write explentaion and example
+ - Write explanation and example
  - Add JSON to represent the rotors.